lucaspin/minifs/README.md

 [ ] Allow file allocation in a non-contiguous manner.
 Suggestion: use a block allocation table and a bitmap to manage the free space.

-[ ] Allow directory and sub-directory creation with the command `mkdir`, until a maximum of 8 levels.
+[x] Allow directory and sub-directory creation with the command `mkdir`, until a maximum of 8 levels.
 Each directory can contain several sub-directories.
 Each directory/sub-directory occupies one sector of the disk.

 [ ] Allow file creation inside the directories and sub-directories with the command `mkfile`.
 Each directory can contain several files.
 When creating a file, its size must be specified (size in bytes), and disk sectors must be allocated accordingly.
 File names must be unique inside a directory/sub-directory.

 [ ] Allow directory/sub-directory deletion with the command `rmdir`.
-Empty directories can't be deleted.
+Non-Empty directories can't be deleted.

-[ ] list the files and sub-directories with the command `listdir`.
+[x] list the files and sub-directories with the command `listdir`.
 On the list:

   * directories must indicate that they are directories
   * files must show size, time and creation date